Mohammedaoudi/Android-Developement-Projects/TP1/Travailàrendre/README.md

 # Travail à Rendre

 ## Objective
-The objective of this exercise is to develop an Android application with two screens: a registration form and a summary screen that displays the entered information.
+The objective of this exercise is to develop an Android application with two screens: a form and a summary screen that displays the entered information.

 ## Components Used
 - **TextInputEditText**: For entering information (name, email, phone number, address).